The Axis Mundi of Ecosystem Agents

 An argument about whether such changes were good, bad, or indifferent has merit, but the full abandonment of one ethos for another is notable in itself.

-Just three years later, we have an entire reboot of the band:
+Just three years later, we have an entire reboot of the band.

 And, while I am scrupulously avoiding value judgments here, no one can forget the absolute horror of Invisible Touch from 1986.
 Genesis had completely transformed, leaving them with nothing left to declare, except “I Can’t Dance.”**